John Taylor (rugby union, born 1945)

-John Taylor (born 21 July 1945 in Watford, Hertfordshire) is a Welsh former rugby union player and current commentator.
-Nicknamed "Basil Brush" thanks to his wild hair and beard, he played as a flanker for London Welsh (he is now co-President with his old teammate, John Dawes, who died in 2021), and represented Wales 26 times between 1967 and 1973.
+John Taylor (born 21 July 1945) is a Welsh former rugby union player and current commentator.
+Nicknamed "Basil Brush" thanks to his wild hair and beard, he was born in Watford, Hertfordshire, and played as a flanker for London Welsh (he later became co-President with former teammate, John Dawes), and represented Wales 26 times between 1967 and 1973.

 Rugby career

 Playing

-Perhaps his most famous moment was in the Five Nations match against Scotland in 1971.
+Perhaps Taylor's most famous moment was in the Five Nations match against Scotland in 1971.
 The match had see-sawed backwards and forwards with each team taking the lead several times.
-Finally, with a few minutes to go and the score at 18-14, Wales won a line-out on the Scotland 22 metre line.
+With a few minutes to go and the score at 18-14, Wales won a line-out on the Scotland 22 metre line.
 The ball moved through the backs to Gerald Davies who managed to squeeze in to score a try at the right hand corner.
-With great presence of mind, the Scottish defence kept up the chase to prevent Davies from touching down near the posts.
-With the score at 18-17 and ball to be placed on the right hand side, the conversion looked almost impossible, particularly as Barry John, the usual Welsh kicker, was right footed and had been concussed earlier in the match.
-Instead of Barry, Taylor took the conversion attempt and kicked the ball perfectly between the posts.
+The Scottish defence kept up the chase to prevent Davies from touching down near the posts.
+With the score at 18-17 and ball to be placed on the right hand side, the conversion looked almost impossible, particularly as Barry John, the usual Welsh kicker, had been concussed earlier in the match.
+Instead, Taylor took the conversion attempt and kicked the ball perfectly between the posts.
 The final score was 19-18, giving Wales the victory.
 One Welsh journalist called this "the greatest conversion since Saint Paul".

-John Taylor played for the British and Irish Lions on the 1971 tour to New Zealand, playing in all 4 Tests.
+John Taylor played for the British and Irish Lions on the 1968 tour of South Africa and the 1971 tour to New Zealand, in which he played in all 4 Tests.